zeero/ruboty-url/README.md

 ## Usage

-Responds with messages including specified URL (such as private URL), and shows HTML title.
+This plugin responds with messages including specified URL (such as private URL), and shows HTML title.

+Reply style is Slack attachment.
+Please use with 'ruboty-slack_rtm' plugin.

-Please set 'RUBOTY_URL_REGEXP' environmental variable, value is RegExp for url that you want to show HTML title with.
+URL is specified by 'RUBOTY_URL_REGEXP' environmental variable, value is RegExp for url that you want to show HTML title with.

 ex:

 ```
-export RUBOTY_URL_REGEXP=(https://foo.com.*&#124;http://bar.org.*)
+export RUBOTY_URL_REGEXP=(https://foo.com.*|http://bar.org.*)
 ```

 ## ENV